Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 4870 512MB will be a bit (approximately 15%) more effective at texture filtering than the Radeon HD 6750. (explain)
+Texel RateThe Radeon HD 4870 512MB will be just a bit (about 15%) more effective at anisotropic filtering than the Radeon HD 6750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison